-A Strategic Lawsuit Against Public Participation (“SLAPP”), is a term used to describe defamation claims (“SLAPP lawsuits”) where the plaintiff’s ultimate goal is to intimidate the defendant.
-A certain Celebrity-centric religion, started by an ex-science fiction writer, is notorious for filing SLAPPs to dissuade former members and media outlets from criticizing the “church.”
+A Strategic Lawsuit Against Public Participation (“SLAPP”), is a term used to describe defamation claims where the plaintiff’s ultimate goal is to intimidate the defendant.
+A certain Celebrity-centric religion, started by an ex-science fiction writer, is notorious for filing SLAPPs to dissuade former members and media outlets from criticizing their group.

-And lately, large corporations are testing Internet law legal limits by filing borderline social media defamation lawsuits.
-Some people say these lawsuits are blatant “SLAPP” attempts while other people think social media is a metastasizing tumor of defamation that the courts need to attack aggressively.
+Lately, large corporations are testing Internet law legal limits by filing questionable social media defamation lawsuits.
+Some people say these lawsuits are blatant “SLAPP” attempts; other folks think social media is a metastasizing tumor of defamation, and the problem needs to addressed by the courts.

 What are SLAPP Lawsuits?

-In a way, SLAPPs are a form of legal bullying.
-The ultimate goal of a SLAPP suit is to burden the defendant with legal costs.
-The hope is that the defendant eventually throws in the towel to avoid a long, expensive legal battle.
+In a way, SLAPPs are a form of legal bullying, because the ultimate goal is to burden the defendant with legal costs.
+Most plaintiffs, in these types of cases, count on the defendant eventually throwing in the towel to avoid a long, expensive legal battle.

 What is Defamation?

-People often threaten libel claims, but in many cases, the threats are fang-less lions.
+People often threaten libel claims, but in many cases, the threats are impotent.
 Why?
 Because, in the U.S., free speech rights rule.
-As such, in order to win a slander or libel lawsuit, plaintiffs must prove that:
+In order to win a slander or libel lawsuit, plaintiffs must prove that:

 - The statements in question were about them;